Muhammad al-Khuli: Later life

-Al-Khuli retired from service in June 1999 at the age of 66.
+Al-Khouli retired from service in June 1999 at the age of 66.
 Batatu asserts that al-Khuli was not tainted by official corruption or abuse of authority.
 He is mostly depicted as "upright, competent and deep in Assad's confidence."
-However, al-Khuli has been accused of influencing al-Assad to strongly rely on fellow Alawites.
+However, al-Khouli has been accused of influencing al-Assad to strongly rely on fellow Alawites.
 In 1988 an opponent of the Assad government and a former secretary-general of the Ba'ath Party was quoted by Batatu as stating "It is possible that it was he who pushed Assad towards the slippery path of sectarianism.
 But he is a man with a horizon."